Wimberley, Texas: Tourism

 While the city is small, it boasts many shops and restaurants.
 It is known for its wineries, breweries, and distilleries.
 Wimberley Square has various locally owned businesses, including boutiques, art galleries, antique shops, and eateries.
 The buildings surrounding the square have limestone facades and give a rustic atmosphere.
-Cypress Creek runs through the Square, allowing for a scenic area for recreation and relaxation.
+Cypress Creek runs through the square, allowing for a scenic area for recreation and relaxation.
 A few restaurants sit along the creek, with areas to sit and eat while enjoying nature.

-Inside the Square is the Wimberley Valley Museum, with displays about the city's rich history, including its Native American and pioneer heritage.
+Inside the square is the Wimberley Valley Museum, with displays about the city's rich history, including its Native American and pioneer heritage.

-Wimberley is also known for its natural beauty, like Cypress Creek and the Blanco River.
-Additionally, Wimberley is home to Jacob's Well and the Blue Hole, where anyone can swim and relax.
-There are also many places for hiking, such as Mount Old Baldy, which sits within Old Baldy Park.
-Climbing the 208 steps to the top gives visitors a full 360-degree view of the Wimberley Valley and is best enjoyed during sunrise.
-It is important to note that there are some rules and regulations regarding Mount Baldy, such as the prohibition of fire, littering, drones, loud music, alcohol, glass and styrofoam, and tree climbing.
-Visitors should be careful not to disturb the wildlife, trespass onto adjacent land, and not to take anything from the park.
+Wimberley is also known for its natural beauty, such as Cypress Creek and the Blanco River.
+Additionally, it is home to Jacob's Well and the Blue Hole, where anyone can swim and relax.
+Also, it has many places for hiking, such as Mount Old Baldy, which sits within Old Baldy Park.
+Climbing the 208 steps to the top gives visitors a full 360° view of the Wimberley Valley and is best enjoyed during sunrise.
+Old Baldy has rules and regulations, such as the prohibition of open fires, littering, drones, loud music, alcohol, glass,and Styrofoam, and tree climbing.
+Visitors should be careful not to disturb the wildlife, trespass onto adjacent land, or take anything from the park.
 Wimberley also hosts the Wimberley Zipline, which offers 10 lines, or a 1 mi of line.
 The longest is 900 ft long.
-While on the zipline, visitors may go up to 30 mph and will experience a panoramic view of the Wimberley Valley, seeing as far as 15 mi.
+While on the zipline, visitors may go up to 30 mph and experience a panoramic view of the Wimberley Valley, seeing as far as 15 mi.
+Wimberley has also become a notable destination for glamping, particularly due to its dark skies and Hill Country scenery.
+The Yurtopian, located on Winn Ranch Road, offers authentic hand-painted Mongolian yurts with private hot tubs and rooftop decks; it has been described as one of the town's leading overnight destinations.